2.01: Purpose and Authority

 The transaction value for a series of related transactions will be calculated as if only one (1) transaction is involved if it appears that an entity is attempting to evade the requirements that the appraisal be performed by a state-licensed or state-certified appraiser.
 Master appraisals performed in support of United States Department of Housing and Urban Development, Federal Housing Administration, or Veterans Administration loan transactions will not be considered as one (1) transaction.

-Uniform Standards of Professional Appraisal Practice (USPAP) – the entire uniform appraisal standards document titled Uniform Standards of Professional Appraisal Practice (USPAP), as adopted by 264 CMR 1.02.
+Uniform Standards of Professional Appraisal Practice – the entire uniform appraisal standards document titled Uniform Standards of Professional Appraisal Practice (USPAP), as defined by 12 C.F.R. §225.191(P).

 USPAP – See Uniform Standards of Professional Appraisal Practice.